-When used in a bit string construction, Size is an expression that is to evaluate to an integer.
+Used in a bit string construction, Size is an expression that is to evaluate to an integer.

-When used in a bit string matching, Size must be a guard expression that evaluates to an integer.
+Used in a bit string matching, Size must be a guard expression that evaluates to an integer.
 All variables in the guard expression must be already bound.

-Before Erlang/OTP 23, Size was restricted to be an integer or a variable bound to an integer.
+Before OTP 23, Size was restricted to be an integer or a variable bound to an integer.